Reading time: approximately 1.9 minutes

 Making Ocean Pollution Discussable

-From the nets that wash ashore on the Harlingen beach, Marieke Meijs makes bracelets, which she sells under the brand name Ocean Thrash.
-With this, she aims not only to make the issue of ocean pollution discussable among a broader audience but also uses part of the proceeds to support charities dedicated to preserving marine life.
-“Making these bracelets is my way of giving something back to the sea,” says Meijs.
+From the ropes that wash ashore on the Harlingen beach, Marieke Meijs makes bracelets, which she sells under the brand name OceanTrash.
+With this she aims not only to make the issue of ocean pollution discussable among a broader audience but also uses part of the proceeds to support charities dedicated to preserving marine life.
+“Making these bracelets is my way of giving something back to the sea,”.

 Available in Harlingen